being scary in love

-I want to share a real-time story with you to show the way that a challenging moment or situation can be turned around and lead to vulnerability and connection in a relationship.
+I want to share a real-time story with you to show the way that a challenging moment or situation can be turned around and lead to vulnerability and connection in a long-term relationship.

 This one is a more vulnerable blog post (for my email community specially!) and it will give you insight into how Nate and I operate and work through conflict.